Tras La Tormenta

-Tras la Tormenta It is the fiifth and final collaborative studio album made between the American singer Willie Colón and the Panamanian Songwriter Rubén Blades.
+Tras la Tormenta is the fifth and final collaborative studio album made between the American singer Willie Colón and the Panamanian Songwriter Rubén Blades.
 It was released on January 31, 1995, through Sony Tropical, Epic Records and Columbia Records.
 Recorded at Acme Recordings Studios, it had four singles, "Talento De Televisión", "Homenaje A Héctor Lavoe", "Tras La Tormenta" and "Como Un Huracán."
 It is considered one of the most successful salsa albums.
 They were also nominated for in the 38th Annual Grammy Awards for Grammy Award For Best Tropical Latin Album and reached the third spot in Billboards Tropical Albums chart.

 Background

-It was recorded after a 10 year-long hiatus between Blades and Colon, following disagreements with the album The Last Fight (1984).The album was released after both Colón and Blades had issued their own commercially successful records, Hecho en Puerto Rico (1993) and Amor y Control (1992), respectively.
+The album was recorded after a 10 year-long hiatus between Blades and Colon, following disagreements with the album The Last Fight (1984).
+It was released after both Colón and Blades had issued their own commercially successful records, Hecho en Puerto Rico (1993) and Amor y Control (1992), respectively.
 At no point during the recording of the album were Colón and Blades in the same studio, a circumstance that would not change until 2003, when they celebrated the 20th anniversary of their second collaborative album, Siembra.